A Mighty Girl's top picks of girl-empowering books for middle grade readers!

 Zomorod Yousefzadeh is the new kid — again.
 Her family's most recent home is California's Newport Beach, where she's going to start fresh; she's even picked a perfect new, and very American, name, Cindy.
 But in the late 1970s, with Iran making headlines in the U.S. with protests, revolution, and finally the taking of American hostages, even mood rings and puka shell necklaces can't protect Cindy from anti-Iran sentiments that are way too close to home.
 The first middle grade novel by the author of the best-selling adult memoir Funny in Farsi, this story shows middle grade leaders what it's like to bridge the gap between beloved traditions and new customs.

 11-year-old Calpurnia is curious why the yellow grasshoppers in her yard are so much bigger than the green grasshoppers.
 But it's Texas in 1899, and girls are supposed to devote their time to proper activities like needlework, not tromping through the grasses studying bugs.
 Still, Calpurnia recruits her grandfather, an avid naturalist, to help her figure out the mystery.
-As the pair grows closer, Calpurnia dreams of becoming a scientist, even as it becomes more obvious how difficult that will be for a girl of her time.
-Fans of Calpurnia can read the continuation of her story in The Curious World of Calpurnia Tate.
-You can also check out Skunked! for age 6 to 9, which is the first volume of the new early chapter book series, Calpurnia Tate, Girl Vet.
+As the pair grows closer, Calpurnia dreams of becoming a scientist, even as it becomes more obvious how difficult that will be for a girl in her time.
+This book will give tweens new perspective on the challenges that faced female scientists in the past.
+Calpurnia's story continues in The Curious World of Calpurnia Tate, while readers age 6 to 9 can check out the early chapter book series Calpurnia Tate, Girl Vet.

 Catrina's family is moving to Bahia de la Luna, where the coastal air will help Maya's cystic fibrosis symptoms.
 Cat misses her friends and resents being forced to move, but she loves her sister and is terrified of Maya getting sick.
 So when their neighbor tells them that Bahia de la Luna is home to ghosts — spirits of ancestors who watch over them — Cat wants nothing to do with them... and is horrified to discover that Maya seems fascinated by the ghosts.
 As the Day of the Dead approaches, and Cat meets the ghosts face to face, she'll learn more about the Mexican side of her heritage — and learn to set her fears aside, for both Maya's sake and her own.
-This original graphic novel by the author / illustrator of best-selling graphic novels Smile, Sisters, and Drama is sure to delight your Raina Telgemeier fan!
+This original graphic novel by best-selling author / illustrator Raina Telgemeier explores family, friendship, and courage.